 Replacement property bought before the condemnation.
 If you buy your replacement property after there is a threat of condemnation but before the actual condemnation and you still hold the replacement property at the time of the condemnation, you have bought your replacement property within the replacement period.
-Property you acquire before there is a threat of condemnation does not qualify as replacement property acquired within the replacement period
+Property you acquire before there is a threat of condemnation does not qualify as replacement property acquired within the replacement period.

 Example.
-On April 3, 2004, city authorities notified you that your property would be condemned.
-On June 5, 2004, you acquired property to replace the property to be condemned.
-You still had the new property when the city took possession of your old property on September 4, 2005.
+On April 3, 2005, city authorities notified you that your property would be condemned.
+On June 5, 2005, you acquired property to replace the property to be condemned.
+You still had the new property when the city took possession of your old property on September 4, 2006.
 You have made a replacement within the replacement period.

 Extension.
-You can get an extension of the replacement period if you apply to the IRS director for your area.
+You can request an extension of the replacement period from the IRS director for your area.
 You should apply before the end of the replacement period.
-Your application should contain all details of your need for an extension.
-You can file an application within a reasonable time after the replacement period ends if you can show reasonable cause for the delay.
+Your request should explain in detail why you need an extension.
+We will consider a request filed within a reasonable time after the replacement period if you can show reasonable cause for the delay.
 An extension of the replacement period will be granted if you can show reasonable cause for not making the replacement within the regular period.